Documentary Films

 This short experimental documentary uses archives, memory, and sense of place to honor the filmmaker’s ancestor Eddie Mae Jones who passed away in 2022.
 The film was recorded at Eddie Mae Jones’ home she lived in before she passed away and includes audio of an old voice message from Eddie Mae Jones.

-The Forgotten History of America's Black Towns & First Black Owned Airport: Robbins, Illinois (2023)
+History of America’s First Black Owned Airport

 Written and Edited by Nateya Taylor